What's Wrong with Aaron Rodgers?

 Over the past decade-plus, there have been three constants in the city of Green Bay, Wisconsin.
 The cheese has been fresh and delicious.
 The beer has been as cold as the winters.
 And Aaron Rodgers has played the quarterback position as well as anyone in the NFL.

-Maybe as well as anyone as the NFL ever has.
+Maybe as well as anyone ever has.

-But after watching the Packers fritter away a double-digit lead in Seattle in a 27-24 loss to the Seahawks that dropped the team to 4-5-1 and in real danger of missing the playoffs in back-to-back years for the first time in well over a decade, something has become clear.
+But after watching the Packers fritter away a double-digit lead in a 27-24 loss to the Seahawks that dropped the team to 4-5-1 and put it in real danger of missing the playoffs in back-to-back years for the first time in well over a decade, something has become clear.
 Painfully so.
-There was an elephant on the field Thursday night—one we've all tried to pretend hasn't been there since September.
+There was an elephant on the field Thursday night in Seattle—one we've all tried to pretend hasn't been there since September.

 Something's wrong with Aaron Rodgers.

 At first glance, Rodgers appears to be having another excellent season.
-The 34-year-old entered Week 11 completing 61.1 percent of his passes, with 17 touchdowns and a single interception.
+The 34-year-old entered Week 11 with a 61.1 percent percentage, 17 touchdowns and a single interception.
 The 332 yards and two scores that Rodgers threw for against the Seahawks put the two-time NFL MVP over 3,000 yards for the season.

-And Rodgers is still capable of making the sort of plays that have defined a career that will end with Rodgers being enshrined in Canton, like his 54-yard touchdown strike to reserve tight end Robert Tonyan in the first quarter on Thursday.
+And Rodgers is still capable of making the sorts of plays that have defined his Hall of Fame-worthy career, like his 54-yard touchdown strike to reserve tight end Robert Tonyan in the first quarter on Thursday.

 NFL @NFL